wdk-docs/vscode-docs/docs/languages/r.md

 ---
 Order: 14
 Area: languages
-TOCTitle: R
+title: R
-ContentId: 1eb31e23-be14-4613-be84-621a51cb59d7
+id: 1eb31e23-be14-4613-be84-621a51cb59d7
 PageTitle: R in Visual Studio Code
 DateApproved: 3/23/2022
-MetaDescription: Learn about working with the R programming language in Visual Studio Code.
+description: Learn about working with the R programming language in Visual Studio Code.
 ---

 # R in Visual Studio Code